polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/add-a-pallet/use-a-pallet.md

 Use the "Signed" button to invoke
 [the `killName` dispatchable](https://substrate.dev/rustdocs/v3.0.0/pallet_nicks/enum.Call.html#variant.kill_name)
 function and use Bob's account ID as the function's argument.
-The `killName` function must be called by the `ForceOrigin` that was configured with the Nicks pallet's `Trait` interface in the previous section.
+The `killName` function must be called by the `ForceOrigin` that was configured with the Nicks pallet's `Config` interface in the previous section.
 You may recall that we configured this to be the FRAME system's `Root` origin.
 The Node Template's
 [chain specification](https://github.com/substrate-developer-hub/substrate-node-template/blob/v3.0.0/node/src/chain_spec.rs)